MANTRA-Chain/mantra-dex/contracts/fee-collector/README.md

 # Fee Collector

 The Fee Collector is a contract that collects the fees accrued by the protocol.
-Whenever a pool or an incentive is created, as well as swaps, a fee is sent to the Fee Collector.
+Whenever a pool or a farm is created, as well as swaps, a fee is sent to the Fee Collector.
 As of now, the Fee Collector does not have any other function.

 ```mermaid